-Welcome to Steve's Class
+Welcome to Physical Education

 "The arts, sciences, humanities, physical education, languages and maths all have equal and central contributions to make to a student's education." ~Sir Ken Robinson

 Steve Maas Steve@traversechildrenshouse.org